4 tips to help you cope with anxiety as a Diabetic.

 Move Your Body More

 While exercise is important, consider how you can move your body in a way that you enjoy rather than making it a chore.
 If you hate going to the gym, it’s unlikely you’ll enjoy yourself very much while you’re there.

-Instead, get exercise by doing things that you enjoy like walking in the park, doing yoga, or bicycling.
-Not only can exercise decrease anxiety overall, but it can also increase insulin sensitivity and potentially lower your A1c in the long run, which again can lessen the likelihood that your blood sugar will affect your mood or anxiety.
+Instead, get exercise by doing things that you enjoy.
+These could include: walking in the park, doing yoga, or bicycling.
+Not only can exercise decrease anxiety overall, but it can also increase Insulin sensitivity and potentially lower your A1c in the long run.
+This lessens the likelihood that your blood sugar will affect your mood or anxiety.

-When it comes to anxiety and diabetes, you have many options.
+When it comes to anxiety as a Diabetic, you have many options.
 First, consider talking to your doctor, whether that’s your endocrinologist or primary care physician.
-They can make additional recommendations for reducing anxiety as it relates to diabetes – which might include ways to keep your blood sugar under control to decrease the likelihood of anxiety symptoms.
+They can make additional recommendations for reducing anxiety as it relates to Diabetes, which might include ways to keep your blood sugar under control and decrease the likelihood of anxiety symptoms.